Nord/LB Analysts Give Deutsche Bank (FRA:DBK) a €7.10 Price Target

-Nord/LB set a €7.10 ($8.26) price target on Deutsche Bank (FRA:DBK) in a research note issued to investors on Tuesday, Borsen Zeitung reports.
-The firm currently has a neutral rating on the stock.
+Nord/LB set a €7.10 ($8.26) target price on Deutsche Bank (FRA:DBK) in a research note published on Monday morning, Borsen Zeitung reports.
+The brokerage currently has a neutral rating on the stock.

 Deutsche Bank Aktiengesellschaft provides investment, financial, and related products and services to private individuals, corporate entities, and institutional clients worldwide.
 It operates through three segments: Corporate & Investment Bank (CIB), Private & Commercial Bank (PCB), and Asset Management.